MeIorito/MARCPRIV/README.md

 - **Wait Times**: Customize the time the scanner waits before and after capturing pictures.

 - **Zero Position**: Set a new reference position (zero) for the scanner to start scanning cycles from.

-- **Keyframe Calculator**: Automatically calculate and add keyframes based on predefined scanning patterns, enhancing efficiency.
+- **Keyframe Calculator**: Automatically calculate and add keyframes based on trigenometry and predefined scanning patterns, enhancing efficiency.

 ## Getting Started